RasaHQ/rasa/docs/tutorial.rst

 **Goal**

-You will build a friendly chatbot which will ask you how you're doing and send you a fun picture to cheer you up if you are sad.
+You will build a simple, friendly assistant which will ask you how you're doing and send you a fun picture to cheer you up if you are sad.

 .. image:: /_static/images/mood_bot.png